 Know Your Buyer

 While sellers are adept at dealing with customers and vendors in their particular industry, they often are not nearly as up-to-speed when it comes to sizing up potential buyers of their business.
-There are some “buyers” who are really just professional window-shoppers – always willing to look at a business that’s up for sale and talk a good game, but in the end are never ready to “play ball.”
-There are other buyers who absolutely would play ball, if only they knew where the game was!
-Locating and then qualifying business buyers is a key function of professional merger and acquisition professionals, whether they are Investment Bankers, M&A Brokers or business brokers (for smaller deals).
-Those professionals will apply databases, professional associations and other national and international networks to increase the odds of selling a business at top value.
+There are some “buyers” who are really just professional window-shoppers – always willing to look at a business that’s up for sale and talk a good game, but in the end are never ready to play ball.
+There are other buyers who absolutely would play ball – if only they knew where the game was.

 Maintain Normal Operations

-- In marketing the business, the business intermediary will use non-specific descriptions of the business for sale.
+- In marketing the business, the M&A professional will use non-specific descriptions.